josenbach/ML_Diabetes/README.md

 ## Machine Learning Model

 **Description of preliminary data preprocessing**
-•	Removed the following columns o	Non-beneficial ID column – would not add value to analysis (patient_nbr) o	Columns with missing values greater than 50% were converted into “NA” before being dropped because there’s not enough data to contribute to significant analysis (weight, payer_code, max_glu_serum, medical_specialty). o	Columns with outliers are checked and dropped, because outliers can spoil the and mislead the training process resulting in longer training times, less accurate models and ultimately poorer results. o	Columns with only 1 value – 7 diabetic medications were noted as not given to any of the patients in our database, so keeping these columns would not provide additional insight (acetohexamide, troglitazone, examide, citoglipton, glimepiride-pioglitazone, metformin-rosiglitazone, metformin-pioglitazone)
+- Removed the following columns
+  - Non-beneficial ID column – would not add value to analysis (patient_nbr)
+  - Columns with missing values greater than 50% were converted into “NA” before being dropped because there’s not enough data to contribute to significant analysis (weight, payer_code, max_glu_serum, medical_specialty).
+  - Columns with outliers are checked and dropped, because outliers can spoil the and mislead the training process resulting in longer training times, less accurate models and ultimately poorer results.
+  - Columns with only 1 value – 7 diabetic medications were noted as not given to any of the patients in our database, so keeping these columns would not provide additional insight (acetohexamide, troglitazone, examide, citoglipton, glimepiride-pioglitazone, metformin-rosiglitazone, metformin-pioglitazone)

+**Description of feature engineering and the feature selection, including their decision-making process**
-•	Target variable: HgA1c level (A1Cresult) was converted from 4 values (none, normal, >7, >8) to 2 values (≤ 7 or > 7)*
+- Target variable: HgA1c level (A1Cresult) was converted from 4 values (none, normal, >7, >8) to 2 values (≤ 7 or > 7)*
 *HgA1c level–normal (less than or equal to 7%) or high (greater than 7%)

-•	Generated Random Forest Model to rank feature importance

-•	Utilized PCA with marginally improved accuracy score

 •	Additional columns removed in an attempt to improve accuracy score o	Diabetic medications – the type of diabetic medications patients are taking might not have an effect on A1c levels

 **Description of how data was split into training and testing sets**
-•	Training set at 70%, testing set at 30%
+- Training set at 70%, testing set at 30%

 **Explanation of model choice, including limitations and benefits**
-•	Classification predictive modeling utilizing neural network and random forest models (supervised machine learning) for comparison o	Neural Network Model: 3 hidden layers, activation function–relu (input), sigmoid (output) 	Benefits: with a complex dataset with almost 50 feature variables, this model has a greater tolerance for messy data and detect complex, nonlinear relationships
+- Classification predictive modeling utilizing neural network and random forest models (supervised machine learning) for comparison
+  - Neural Network Model: 3 hidden layers, activation function–relu (input), sigmoid (output)
+    - Benefits: with a complex dataset with almost 50 feature variables, this model has a greater tolerance for messy data and detect complex, nonlinear relationships
-	Limitations: prone to overfitting and may not generalize well
+    - Limitations: prone to overfitting and may not generalize well

+**Description of how model is trained thus far, and any additional training that will take place**
+- Generated Random Forest Model to rank feature importance
+- Utilized PCA with marginally improved accuracy score

+**Description of current accuracy score**

 ## Slides